 Where do entrepreneurs come from?
 What makes technology-based startups tick?
 How do these nascent firms grow and scale in relation to their decisions around hiring, financing, and commercialization strategy?

-My research draws from interesting phenomenon and theory at the intersection of entrepreneurship and labor economics.
+My research draws from the rich interplay of phenomenon and theory in the area of entrepreneurship and strategy.
 My dissertation research is generously funded by the Kauffman Foundation and supported by the US Census Bureau.

 "Is There a Startup Wage Premium?
 Evidence from MIT Graduates"

 Abstract: While startups are the center of extensive policy discussion given their outsized role in job creation, it is not clear whether they create high quality jobs relative to incumbent firms.
 This paper investigates the wage differential between venture capital-backed startups and established firms, given that the two firm types compete for talent.
-Using data on MIT graduates, I find that non-founder employees at VC-backed startups earn 8%-13% higher wages than their counterparts at established firms.
+Using data on MIT graduates, I find that non-founder employees at VC-backed startups earn roughly 10% higher wages than their counterparts at established firms.
 To account for unobserved heterogeneity across workers, I exploit the fact that many MIT graduates receive multiple job offers.
 I find that wage differentials are statistically insignificant from zero when individual fixed effects are included.
 This implies that much of the startup wage premium in the cross-section can be attributed to selection, and that VC-backed startups pay competitive wages for talent.
 To unpack the selection mechanism, I show that individual preferences for risk as well as challenging work strongly predict entry into VC-backed startups.

 "Age and High-Growth Entrepreneurship" (with Pierre Azoulay, Benjamin Jones, and Javier Miranda)

 Abstract: Do young people make better entrepreneurs?
 Many observers, and many investors, believe that young people are especially likely to produce the most successful new firms.
-We use comprehensive administrative data at the U.S. Census Bureau to study the age distribution of founders of high-growth start-ups in the past decade.
+We use administrative data at the U.S. Census Bureau to study the ages of founders of growth-oriented start-ups in the past decade.
 Our primary finding is that successful entrepreneurs are middle-aged, not young.
-The mean age for entrepreneurs in the U.S. is 41.9.
 The mean founder age for the 1 in 1,000 fastest growing new ventures is 45.0.
-The findings are broadly similar when focusing on high-technology sectors, entrepreneurial hubs, and successful firm exits.
+The findings are broadly similar when considering high-technology sectors, entrepreneurial hubs, and successful firm exits.
 Prior experience in the specific industry predicts much greater rates of entrepreneurial success.
 These findings strongly reject common hypotheses that emphasize youth as a key trait of successful entrepreneurs.

 "Entrepreneurship and Innovation at MIT: Continuing Global Growth and Impact" (with Ed Roberts and Fiona Murray)

-Abstract: This report analyzes the economic impact of MIT alumni-founded companies and highlights the key trends in the MIT entrepreneurial ecosystem between 1950 and 2014.
+Abstract: This study analyzes the economic impact of MIT alumni-founded companies and highlights the key trends in the MIT entrepreneurial ecosystem between 1950 and 2014.
 Based on a large-scale survey of all living MIT alumni in 2014, we estimate that MIT alumni have launched more than 30,000 active companies that employ roughly 4.6 million people and generate $1.9 trillion in annual revenues, which is approximately the size of the world's 10th largest GDP.
 We highlight the role of foreign-born students as entrepreneurs and innovators as well as key trends in the alumni-founded ventures’ industry composition, firm performance, and economic impact through job creation and sales.
 Lastly, based on the lessons from MIT in the past 60 years, we discuss various implications for university leadership for designing and implementing educational curriculum and programs to address the evolving nature of alumni entrepreneurship and innovation.